edgio-docs/edgio-docs/src/guides/v7/logs/rtld.md

 -   **RTLD CDN:** A HTTP/HTTPS request that was directed to our CDN service.
 -   **RTLD WAF:** A HTTP/HTTPS request that was identified as a threat by WAF and information on why it was deemed a threat.
 -   **RTLD Rate Limiting:** A HTTP/HTTPS request that exceeded a rate limit enforced by a Security App configuration.
--   **RTLD Bot Manager:** A HTTP/HTTPS request that was identified as originating from a bot.
+-   **RTLD Bot:** A HTTP/HTTPS request that was identified as originating from a bot.

 <Callout type="info">